Trades & Labor Washington (WA) Rank #6 of 50

 90th Percentile $84,252

 The largest employment areas for welders in Washington include Seattle, Spokane, Tacoma, and Bellevue.
-Salaries in major metro areas may be higher due to increased demand and cost of living.
+Salaries vary by city based on local cost of living and demand.

 How to Become a Welder in Washington